lucadelu/pyModis/docs/source/info.rst

 Requirements
 -------------

+Some Python library are used from some modules, the required are: GDAL, numpy, wxPython.
+The libraries will be checked and if they are absent on your computer they will be downloaded during the installation.

-The only required software is `MODIS Reprojection Tool <https://lpdaac.usgs.gov/tools/modis_reprojection_tool>`_ to convert or mosaic MODIS HDF files.
+The `MODIS Reprojection Tool <https://lpdaac.usgs.gov/tools/modis_reprojection_tool>`_ software is used to convert or mosaic MODIS HDF files.

 For *download* or *parse* HDF files only standard Python modules are used by ``pyModis`` library and tools.